jabagawee/playing-with-kubernetes/README.md

-I chose Flannel as the pod network and set up Let's Encrypt + nginx as an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) to back all future Ingress resources.
+I chose Flannel as the pod network and set up Let's Encrypt + nginx as an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) to back all future ingress resources.
 You might note that I have hardcoded cluster-admin role service accounts for them which is probably a security problem, but this is for my personal/fun box at home so I'm not too worried.